Crystalis Crystal Dictionary

 Green aventurine brings the Heart chakra into the equation, softening leopard skin jasper's primal earthiness with emotional warmth and compassion.
 This pairing is ideal for people who are reconnecting with their body intelligence after trauma -- the jasper wakes up the animal self while the aventurine ensures the process feels safe and nurturing rather than raw.

-How Leopard Skin Jasper is used
+How to keep Leopard Skin Jasper in good condition

 Authenticity